Aske Andrésen

 Aske Leth Andrésen (born 16 July 2005) is a Danish professional footballer who plays as a goalkeeper for Danish Superliga club Silkeborg IF.

 Career

 Silkeborg

-Andrésen came to Silkeborg IF from Ry Fodbold as U13 player.
+Andrésen came to Silkeborg from Ry Fodbold as U13 player.
 He worked his way up through the youth ranks and on 24 October 2021, 16-year old Andrésen was called up for his first professional game; a Danish Superliga game against OB.
 However, he remained on the bench for the whole game.
 Andrésen got his official debut on 2 October 2022 against AC Horsens, after first choice goalkeeper, Nicolai Larsen, got injured shortly before the break.
 17-year-old Andrésen became the youngest goalkeeper ever in the Danish Superliga history.

+On 28 May 2024, he extended his contract with Silkeborg until 30 June 2029.